dashjoin/platform/dashjoin-docs/docs/development-production.md

 ### Packaging the Widget and Deploying it to Production

-Once you are done with your widget development, you can start the build process via the terminal:
+Once you are done with your widget development, you can start the build process via the terminal and deploy the result to your app:
 ```
 yarn build
+yarn deploy
 ```

 This command will create a folder with the compiled user interface in the folder